 Jesus Appears to Mary Magdalene

 What happens next?
-The story gets out, the new reality sets in, people begin to see Jesus and to experience new things.
+Well, the story gets out, the new reality sets in, people begin to see Jesus and to experience new things.
 Life as we know it is never the same, and it becomes filled with imagination, new possibilities, strength, confidence in the face of incredible odds.
-Something begins to form in these early believers that moves them to change the world, starting with their own awareness of themselves and their inclusion of others.
+Something begins to form in these early believers that moves them to change the world, starting with their own awareness.

 Christ has risen!